freedomofpress/securedrop-signal-poc/README.md

 # securedrop-e2e
 prototype source + journalist clients for securedrop

+Note: these are prototypes for discussion only and are NOT for production use

 ## Python clients

 Python clients in `journalist.py` and `source.py` demo e2e comms through the server.
 Clients test source-initiated communication (i.e. journalist GET prekey bundle endpoint is not used).